 There is a lot going on in Washington D.C. on the 4th of July.
 It is typically hot, humid and crowded.
 We wanted to make the most of this opportunity, so we did our homework and planned our day carefully.
-In this post, I’m sharing what worked and what didn’t.
+In this post, I'm sharing what worked for us and what didn't.

 Here are my top tips for celebrating Independence Day in Washington D.C.

 The National Mall is where all the big events will occur.
 It has plenty to keep you busy all day long, and then some.
 I recommend booking a hotel within walking distance.
 You can take Metro or find parking, but trains and roads will be extremely crowded at the end of a long, hot day.
 You'll be glad to get out of it quickly, especially with kids.